-You can find simple templates of the forms in ROSS here.
+You can find simple templates below.
 These can be used to circulate drafts among co-investigators before completing the final online version in ROSS.

 Changes to the research team, data utilized, research questions or methods of an approved project must be updated in ROSS and will require Raine Study approval.

 Researchers are required to submit manuscript proposals via ROSS outlining proposed publications as part of an approved project.
 The Raine Study will review the feasibility, availability of data and authorship.
 This ensures that there is no overlap with other papers that are currently in preparation or under review.

 All completed manuscripts and related media releases are to be submitted via ROSS for Raine Study approval prior to submission to a journal.
 Manuscripts will be reviewed to confirm internal consistency of reporting sample sizes, years of follow-ups, naming of the Raine Study, and appropriate acknowledgments.

 Instructions for submitting manuscript proposals, submissions, and media releases are outlined in the Ross Guide.